HSBC marks muted 150th birthday party with grain of rice sculptures

-HONG KONG HSBC Holdings Plc (HSBA.L) toned down celebrations for its 150th anniversary on Tuesday, centering events on Hong Kong where it was founded, after being rocked by allegations its Swiss unit helped clients dodge taxes.
+HONG KONG, March 3 HSBC Holdings Plc toned down celebrations for its 150th anniversary on Tuesday, centering events on Hong Kong where it was founded, after being rocked by allegations its Swiss unit helped clients dodge taxes.

 Celebrations include a light show beneath its Norman Foster-designed Hong Kong headquarters, two giant grain of rice sculptures and the issuing of a commemorative HK$150 note.
 But it has not advertised the events in mainstream financial or local media in its two "home" markets of Hong Kong and Britain.